Faycal214/optiflowx/README.md

 ---

 ## 🔍 Overview
 Machine learning models rely on carefully tuned hyperparameters.
-Conventional methods such as grid or random search are inefficient when dealing with discrete, mixed, or high-dimensional spaces.
+Conventional methods such as grid or simple random search become inefficient for discrete, mixed or high-dimensional search spaces.

-**OptiFlowX** provides a modular ecosystem that leverages **combinatorial optimization** and **metaheuristics** (evolutionary, swarm-based, and probabilistic methods) to efficiently discover optimal configurations.
+**OptiFlowX** is a modular framework for hyperparameter and configuration optimization that brings together combinatorial and metaheuristic algorithms so you can search complex spaces with a consistent, extensible API.

+Key capabilities include:

+- Flexible support for classification and regression tasks via a `task_type` parameter.
+- First-class support for user-provided `custom_metric(y_true, y_pred)` callables
+    (the framework will use them for cross-validation and accept them in parallel workers, with a `dill` fallback for non-pickleable callables).
+- Unified scoring interface: built-in metrics (accuracy, f1, mse, rmse, mae, r2) are normalized so optimizers can always maximize a single numeric score.

 ---